lenarother/django-dataexporter/README.rst

 Requirements
 ------------

-django-exporter supports Python 3 only and requires at least Django 1.11.
+django-dataexporter supports Python 3 only and requires at least Django 1.11.
 In addition, the Python package ``openpyxl`` needs to be installed.